 Plan how many activities you plan to execute per day and week

 A great example of this is having them cook or do gardening activities, which are a wider arena of valuable learning experiences.
 The math involved in cooking and gardening oftentimes has a hidden meaning behind what they’re doing which makes it easier for the student to see what they’re doing and why it matters.
 Having these kinds of activities planned as often as possible will make sure your students have a better grasp of their subjects.

-When you are planning, try using different methods to decide what kind of activities or projects you want to do.
+When you are planning, try using different methods to decide what kind of activities or projects you want to do with the entire class.
 For example, how have you planned out which activities and subjects to cover?
 The first thing I do is divide the class into different categories of students and see if their interests coincide with what I want them to know.

 If a student shows great interest in cooking or computers, for instance, I want to find a way, even if it’s ever so slightly, to incorporate that into the class.
 By doing this, you are able to find more uses for your subjects and engage the students further.

 The other thing that helps me figure out what projects and activities will keep my students engaged is when I divide them into groups based on how different their interests are.
-This way I can have them work on projects that cover a topic about which they’re interested and more inclined to study, which then makes learning fun for them (and more entertaining for us to watch).
+This way I can have them work on projects that cover a topic in which they’re interested and more inclined to study, which then makes learning fun for them (and more entertaining for us to watch).

 Requiring students to show their progress and engagement with certain activities can be really hard for students.
 Instead of using test scores, try getting them to show their progress by writing about what they’ve learned.
 For example, telling your students that you’ll be asking them to write journal entries based on certain projects or activities will make it easier for those who haven’t been able to grasp how to do something in class.

-Similarly, you can use this as a way to learn about which students are having trouble and then teach them more or spend extra time on that project or activity.
+Similarly, you can use this as a way to learn about which students are having trouble and then teach them more in small groups or spend extra time on that project or activity.

 To make it easier for a student to write up this journal entry, I recommend sending home the directions ahead of time.
 This will allow them to know what they’re supposed to go about doing and will make it easier for you when you grade them.